- Pertussis is also called Whooping Cough.

 There are two kinds of Tdap vaccines that have been approved by the Federal Food and Drug Administration (FDA):

-- BOOSTRIX: for people who are 10 years old or older
+- Boostrix®: for people who are 10 years old or older

-- Adacel: for people who are at least 10 years through 64 years of age
+- Adacel®: for people who are at least 10 years through 64 years of age

 How many shots do I need?

 As a teen, you need a single booster shot if you already had the first group of DTaP vaccines when you were a baby and young child.
 Check with your health care provider to make sure you had the first five DTaP vaccinations before getting the Tdap booster vaccine.
+If you get pregnant, you need to get a Tdap with every pregnancy at the 27th to 36th week to give the newborn protection against pertussis.

-It is not known exactly how long the Tdap booster shot will protect you from pertussis.
+It’s not known exactly how long the Tdap booster shot will protect you from pertussis.
 Although the vaccine does not prevent pertussis 100% of the time, the vaccine will greatly decrease the chance of getting a pertussis infection.

 If I get vaccinated and then come in contact with someone with pertussis, do I need to do anything?

-Yes, it is recommended that anyone who comes in close contact with someone with pertussis call or make an appointment with his or her health care provider (HCP).
+Yes, it’s recommended that anyone who comes in close contact with someone with pertussis call or make an appointment with his or her health care provider (HCP).
 Your HCP may have you take an antibiotic, a medicine that helps kill the pertussis bacteria.
 This will help decrease the spread of whooping cough to others, especially young infants, although your chances of getting pertussis infection are much less if you receive the Tdap vaccine.

 Are there any side effects?